brianreinhold/NordicPHDs/README.md

 - Request number of Stored Records if desired
   - PHD sends number of stored records\*
   - PHD indicates it is done with the task (\*the number is sent with the done indication)
-- Request transfer of all Stored Records if desired
+- Request transfer of all Stored Records if desired (other options are in the works)
   - For each stored record
     - PHD sends stored record
     - PHD indicates it is done with the record